Mxgra/StockForest/README.md

 # StockForest
 Predicting Stock Price Movement with a Random Forest Classifier

 This repo documents the (results of) a side project I started in 2021.
 Coming from a NLP background, I sought to expand my knowledge-domain and found the financial markets a very interesing topic.
-In this work I didn't wanted to create a model by myself, as doing so for this data would be a huge timesink, and I'm currently pursuing my masters degree.
+In this work I didn't want to create a model by myself, as doing so for this data would be a huge timesink, and I'm currently pursuing my masters degree.

 Anyhow, as mentioned in the notebook, I decided to try a Random Forest model and designed a simple pipeline to extract and format data and feed it into the model.
 I also created a little backtesting framework to see how the trained model would do in the "real" world.
 To be clear: Predicting stock prices is obviously extremly reliant on really good data, and scraping yahoo finance probably doesnt give me that.
 Nonetheless it was fun to play around with different indicators, thinking of strategies and what could work.